• Skip to primary navigation

 4. Add the onion, green pepper, and corn

-5. Add the tomato powder, seasonings, and taco seasoning, tamping and shaking the jar to get the tomato powder to call inside the vegetables
+5. Add the tomato powder, seasonings, and taco seasoning, tamping and shaking the jar to get the tomato powder to distribute.

 6. Tighten the canning jar lid and (if giving as a gift) decorate with paper or a cloth square.